fastapi/fastapi/docs/en/docs/python-types.md

 This might all sound abstract.
 Don't worry.
 You'll see all this in action in the [Tutorial - User Guide](tutorial/index.md){.internal-link target=_blank}.

-The important thing is that by using standard Python types, in a single place (instead of adding more classes, decorators, etc), **FastAPI** will do a lot of the work for you.
+The important thing is that by using standard Python types, in a single place (instead of adding more classes, decorators, etc.), **FastAPI** will do a lot of the work for you.

 !!! info
     If you already went through all the tutorial and came back to see more about types, a good resource is <a href="https://mypy.readthedocs.io/en/latest/cheat_sheet_py3.html" class="external-link" target="_blank">the "cheat sheet" from `mypy`</a>.